ronaldseoh/cs276/week01/iir_chapter01_notes.md

 - **Intersection** (Merging) operation: Given the simple conjunctive query, we need to merge two lists with a logical `AND` operation.
 - Simple merge algorithm `INTERSECT(p_1, p_2)`: Walk through the two postings list simultaneously, in time linear in the total number of postings entries.
     - At each step, we compare the `docID` in the results list, and advance both pointers.
 Otherwise, we advance the pointer pointing to the *smaller* `docID`.
-    - If the lengths of the postings lists are `x` and `y`, the intersection takes `O(x + y)` operations.
-(Formally, the complexity of queryin is `Theta(N)`, where `N` is the number of documents in the collection.
+    - If the lengths of the postings lists are $x$ and $y$, the intersection takes $O(x + y)$ operations.
+(Formally, the complexity of querying is $\theta(N)$, where $N$ is the number of documents in the collection.
 Our indexing methods gain us just a constant, but that constant would be huge in practice)
     - To use this algorithm, it is crucial that postings be sorted by a single global ordering.
 Using a numeric sort by `docID` is one simple way to achieve this.
 - *Query optimization*: The process of selecting how to organize the work of answering a query, so that the least total amount of work needs to be done.
     - What is the best order in which postings lists are accessed?